hpc2n/sphinx-lesson-template/content/setup.rst

             $ ml purge
             $ ml fosscuda/2020b buildenv

-       The `fosscuda` module loads the GNU compiler, the CUDA SDK and several other libraries.
+       The :code:`fosscuda` module loads the GNU compiler, the CUDA SDK and several other libraries.
-       The `buildenv` module sets certain environment variables that are necessary for source code compilation.
+       The :code:`buildenv` module sets certain environment variables that are necessary for source code compilation.

     2. Investigate which modules were loaded.

     3. Purge all modules.

-    4. Find the latest FOSS toolchain (`foss`).
-Load it and the `buildenv` module.
+    4. Find the latest FOSS toolchain (:code:`foss`).
+Load it and the :code:`buildenv` module.
        Investigate the loaded modules.
        Purge all modules.

 Compile C code
 ^^^^^^^^^^^^^^

-Once the correct toolchain (`foss`) has been loaded, when can compile C source files (`*.c`) with the GNU compiler:
+Once the correct toolchain (:code:`foss`) has been loaded, when can compile C source files (:code:`*.c`) with the GNU compiler:

 .. code-block:: bash

     $ gcc -o <binary name> <sources> -Wall

-The `-Wall` causes the compiler to print additional warnings.
+The :code:`-Wall` causes the compiler to print additional warnings.

 .. challenge::